-Many biographies are about decades or even centuries dead people.
-That does not means they are bad.
-It only means that sources are limited and many facts were forgoten.
-Some of the facts might be even plainly incorrect.
+Many biographies are about people who passed decades or even centuries ago.
+That does not inherently mean they are bad.
+It only means that sources from which to gather informations are limited and many facts already were forgotten.
+And some of the facts might be even plainly incorrect.

 “On the day he unveiled the Macintosh, a reporter from Popular Science asked Jobs what type of market research he had done.
 Jobs responded by scoffing, ‘Did Alexander Graham Bell do any market research before he invented the telephone?’”

 I read this book in 2019 and rated it 5/5 stars.